Oleg Borisov: Recognition

-During many years Oleg Borisov suffered from a severe stress caused by political pressures on his acting career.
+For many years Oleg Borisov suffered from severe stress caused by political pressures on his acting career.
 He opposed the official system and contracted a stress-related blood disorder, a rare form of leukemia, which was misdiagnosed by the Soviet medical system.
 Borisov knew that his disease was incurable.
-However, his private conversations with actors-friends were sparkled with his wit and wisdom, and someone told him to write a book, which he did.
-He was writing notes for almost 20 years, which were published posthumously by his son, director Yuri Borisov.
+Despite this, his private conversations with actors-friends sparkled with his wit and wisdom.
+As a result of this wisdom someone told him to write a book.
+He wrote notes for almost 20 years, before his death, which were then published posthumously by his son, director Yuri Borisov.
 Oleg Borisov was designated People's Artist of the USSR (1978) and received the USSR State Prize (1978) for his stage works.
 In 1990 Borisov won Volpi Cup at the Venice Film Festival.
-He played over 70 roles in film and television.
-He also directed stage productions and led several popular radio shows.
+He played over 70 roles in film and television, directed stage productions and led several popular radio shows.
 In 1992 Oleg Borisov made a pilgrimage to Jerusalem together with his wife.
 He died of complications from a blood disorder on 28 April 1994 in Moscow, Russia.